Jeff "Swampy" Marsh

 Jeffrey Kent "Swampy" Marsh (born December 9, 1960) is an American animator, voice actor, writer, director, and producer.
-With Dan Povenmire, Marsh is the co-creator and co-star of the Disney Channel and Fox Broadcasting Company animated series Phineas and Ferb and Milo Murphy's Law.
+With Dan Povenmire, Marsh is the co-creator and co-star of the Disney Channel animated series Phineas and Ferb and Milo Murphy's Law.
 Marsh was born in Santa Monica, California, where he grew up with a heavily blended family dynamic.
 Marsh is known for his contributions to the television animation industry, working for over six seasons on the animated television series The Simpsons.
 Marsh continued to work on other animated television series, including King of the Hill and Rocko's Modern Life, before moving to England in 1996.

 While in England, Marsh worked on several animated programs, including Postman Pat and Bounty Hamster, and worked for BKN New Media Ltd. to produce several feature films.
 After six years living in England, Marsh was asked by his longtime partner Dan Povenmire to help produce Phineas and Ferb, a concept the two had while working together on Rocko's Modern Life.
 Marsh accepted and moved back to the United States.
 Since premiering in 2007, the series has since garnered Marsh two Emmy Awards nominations for songwriting.
 After Phineas and Ferb, Marsh and Povenmire created and produced Milo Murphy's Law, which premiered in 2016.
 In 2020, they produced a second Phineas and Ferb film, Candace Against the Universe.